zapier/zapier-platform/packages/zapier-platform-cli/README-source.md

 Probably the most "powerful" mechanism for authentication - it gives you the ability to exchange some user provided data for some authentication data (IE: username & password for a session key).

+> Example App: check out https://github.com/zapier/zapier-platform-example-app-session-auth for a working example app for session auth.

 ```javascript
 [insert-file:./snippets/session-auth.js]
 ```

 ### OAuth2

 Zapier's OAuth2 implementation is based on the the `authorization_code` flow, similar to [GitHub](http://developer.github.com/v3/oauth/) and [Facebook](https://developers.facebook.com/docs/authentication/server-side/).

+> Example App: check out https://github.com/zapier/zapier-platform-example-app-oauth2 for a working example app for oauth2.

 It looks like this:

  1. Zapier sends the user to the authorization URL defined by your App
  1. Once authorized, your website sends the user to the `redirect_uri` Zapier provided (`zapier describe` to find out what it is)